The following changes can all have an impact on your student visa and it is important you seek advice in advance as needed.

 Lapsed status for graduate research students

-If you are a graduate research student and your status lapses because you have not submitted on time or been granted an extension of time, there could be implications for your visa status.
+If you are a graduate research student and your status lapses because you have not submitted on time or have not been granted an extension of time, there could be implications for your visa status.
 If you plan to resume your studies after a short break the University may be able to continue to sponsor you.
 If you are unlikely to resume your studies then we would need to notify the Home Office who would reduce your visa length to 60 days from the date they contact you.
-You would then be required to return home or find another visa status.
+You would then be required to return home or switch into another visa status.

 Transfer to another course

-- If you have transferred to a course with the same length and same or higher academic level, although this may not have an impact on your visa duration, Student Immigration will still need to inform the Home Office of the change.
+- Same length course: If you have transferred to a course of the same length and same or higher academic level, although this may not have an impact on your visa duration, the Student Visa Compliance team will still need to inform the Home Office of the change.

-In all of the above cases, the Student Immigration team will contact you by email to advise you of the report being made to the Home Office regarding your course transfer and any action you may need to take.
+In all of the above cases, the Student Visa Compliance team will contact you by email to advise you of the report being made to the Home Office regarding your course transfer and any action you may need to take.

 Re-sitting an examination